-Natural Capital Accounts Netherlands (NKR_NL) phase 3
+Natural Capital Accounts Netherlands (NKR_NL) phase 4

-Currently Statistics Netherlands, in collaboration with Wageningen University and Research, is working on an update and consistent time series of the SEEA ecosystem accounts.
+Statistics Netherlands, in collaboration with Wageningen University and Research, has recently updated a consistent time series of the SEEA ecosystem accounts.
 This involves a continuation of previous work on the extent account, condition account, physical and monetary ecosystem services, monetary asset account and carbon account with a national scale.
 Included is the terrestrial part of the Netherlands, with all relevant ecosystems.
 Marine ecosystems are excluded.
 Research is being funded by the Ministry of Agriculture, Nature and Food Quality.

-The goal of the study is twofold:
+The goal of the study is threefold: